soniccrhyme/SDND-Behavioral_Cloning/README.md

 The model used an Adam optimizer, precluding the necessity of manually tuning a learning rate.
 The number of epochs were chosen based on when both training and validation loss ceased to improve.
 Mean standard error (MSE) was used as the loss function.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture, from NVIDIA's paper on End to End Learning (referenced below):

 ![Model Architecture][image1]